Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

    x3000c0s8b0n0,Management,Storage,a4:bf:01:48:1f:e0,de:ad:be:ef:00:00,de:ad:be:ef:00:00,de:ad:be:ef:00:00
    x3000c0s7b0n0,Management,Storage,a4:bf:01:38:f0:b1,de:ad:be:ef:00:00,de:ad:be:ef:00:00,de:ad:be:ef:00:00
                                     ^^^^^^^^^^^^^^^^^
-                                    BMC MAC Address
+                                    BMC MAC address
    ```

-   The column heading must match that shown above for `csi` to parse it correctly.
+   The column heading line must match that shown above in order for `csi` to parse it correctly.

-1. Collect the BMC MAC address information for `ncn-m001`, which is currently the PIT node.
+1. Collect the BMC MAC address information for the PIT node.

+   The PIT node BMC is not connected to the switch like the other management nodes.

    * For HPE and Gigabyte nodes: